 Mega Millions players will have another chance on Friday night to win a $1.25 billion jackpot

-Lottery players will have another shot Friday night at an estimated $1.25 billion Mega Millions jackpot that has been growing ever larger after months without a grand prize winner.
+Lottery players will have a shot Friday night at an estimated $1.25 billion Mega Millions jackpot that has been growing ever larger after months without a grand prize winner.

 There have been 30 straight drawings since the last time someone won the game’s jackpot on April 18.
 That has enabled the prize to steadily grow until it is now the sixth-largest ever in the U.S.